TiBag93/PiholeUpdateScript/README.md

 # PiholeUpdateScript by TiBag93
-# LAST UPDATE: May 2023; (untested, since I do not use PiHole anymore)
-A simple bash script to force an update directly from pihole's official site without the need of editing paths everytime (When you dont store your Webdata in the /var/www/html)
+    LAST UPDATE: May 2023 (untested, since I do not use PiHole anymore) A simple bash script to force an update directly from pihole's official site without the need of editing paths everytime (When you dont store your Webdata in the /var/www/html)
-Ive only tested this script on my Ubuntu on a Raspberry Pi 4 4GB
+I've only tested this script on my Ubuntu on a Raspberry Pi 4 4GB

 #### The directory where your Webdata should be stored
 > webroot="/webroot/pi"